birfan/BaristaDatasets/data/barista/README.md

 ## License

-This dataset is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The Barista datasets are released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+In other words, these datasets are made available for academic research purpose only.
 A copy of this license is included with the data.

 ## Contact

-For more details on the dataset and baselines, see the paper "Coffee with a Hint of Data: Towards Using Data-Driven Approaches in Personalised Long-Term Interactions" by Bahar Irfan and Tony Belpaeme, under review at the Frontiers in Robotics and AI journal.
-For any information, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk.
+For any information or for requesting Barista Datasets with different order items, customer names, or larger dataset size, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk.